hedgeho/ilia.fi/server/pages/index.md

 [Linkedin](https://linkedin.com/in/ilia-z) | [Github](https://github.com/hedgeho)

 Written in Go, hosted with Docker on Hetzner.
+More to come.